Neighborhood disorders: Noises created by abnormal behavior

 Regardless of the time of day, a behavioral noise can cause an abnormal neighborhood disorder if it is repetitive or intensive or if it lasts in time.
 This may be noise caused by:

-• An individual, tenant or owner of a house (scream, heels, singing, party...)
+• An individual (or several), tenant or owner of a dwelling (scream, heels, singing, party...)

 • One thing (musical instrument, hi-fi system, television, fireworks and fireworks, heat pump, wind turbine, household appliances...)

-The nuisances related to odors (barbecue, garbage, manure, ...) or visual (for example, discomfort caused by installation) may also be an abnormal neighborhood disorder.
+The nuisances related to odors (barbecue, garbage, manure ...) or visual (for example, discomfort caused by an installation) may also be an abnormal neighborhood disorder.

-in rural areas, there is a certain tolerance towards the screaming of birds (roosters ...).
+In rural areaHowever, there is a certain tolerance towards screaming birds (roosters...).
 Judges can infer that no abnormal disorder is demonstrated insofar as the noises described are inescapable drawbacks of life in the countryside.

 The steps differ depending on whether the author of the noise is a tenant or the owner of the dwelling.